 The recruitment process for practices and patients is outlined in figure 3.
-The target practice recruitment is 24 practices from two regions in Sydney (South West Sydney $\overline{\mathbf{s}}$ and Central and Eastern Sydney) and 16 practices from Adelaide, SA.
+The target practice recruitment is 24 practices from two regions in Sydney (South West Sydney and Central and Eastern Sydney) and 16 practices from Adelaide, SA.

 The primary source of practice recruitment will be through participating PHNs in the target locations.
 PHNs will approach potentially eligible practices using mail, fax and practice visits to ascertain their interest.
-Practices will be provided with a study outline and asked to complete , and an Expression of Interest.
+Practices will be provided with a study outline and asked to complete an Expression of Interest.
 A face-to-face practice visit will provide detailed information about practice tasks and confirm eligibility.

-Recruitment of practice patients Patients will be recruited at the point of presentation using the Doctors' Control Panel software (DCP) which has also been used in previous research [34].
-This software will be programmed according to the inclusion g and exclusion criteria to identify potential participants as they present to the practice.
-These patients will be flagged and information on patients BMI, lipids and BP to text and iiThe cut-point for BMI was chosen to target people at higher risk and to capture people from Asian backgrounds who have a lower equivalent BMI.
+Recruitment of practice patients

+Patients will be recruited at the point of presentation using the Doctors' Control Panel software (DCP) which has also been used in previous research [34].
+This software will be programmed according to the inclusion 3 and exclusion criteria to identify potential participants as they present to the practice.
+These patients will be flagged and information on patients BMI, lipids and BP iii Arabic was chosen as many recently arrived immigrants in the geographical areas are Arabic speaking.

+&lt;sup>iiThe cut-point for BMI was chosen to target people at higher risk and to capture people from Asian backgrounds who have a lower equivalent BMI.